brianhip/brianhip/README.md

 - 👋 Hi, I’m @brianhip
 - 👀 I’m interested in computer science
-- 🌱 I’m currently learning Java and Data Structures
+- 🌱 I’m currently building a monitoring tool for GraphQL applications

 <!---
 brianhip/brianhip is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.